Jelena Rozga: Activism

 During an interview for T-portal in January 2017, amidst anti-abortion discussions in Croatia, Rozga supported women's rights to abort, declaring it a personal choice.
 During the same interview, she also voiced her support for gender equality and the LGBTQ community.
 In 2013, Rozga took part in Goran Bregović's concert in Sarajevo titled Saso Mange at which funds were raised for musical education of members of the Roma minority.
 In April 2017, she participated in a roundtable event in Zagreb titled Gelem, Gelem - World4Them during which the results of the project aimed at integrating the Roma minority in the educational system and protecting their human rights were shared.
 On 21 March 2016, as part of a concert dedicated to World Down Syndrome Day, she participated at the concert held in Zagreb.

 During her career, Rozga collaborated with several Croatian and international fashion and cosmetic brands.
 From 2015, she became an ambassador for the French cosmetic brand Garnier in 9 countries in Eastern Europe.
 That same year, together with Bosnian football player Emir Spahić, she collaborated with credit deal of Sberbanke BH.
 She has also served as an advertiser for the Italian fashion brand Liu Jo the Croatian fashion brand ELFS and the car brand SEAT Hrvatska.
 In 2020, Rozga also collaborated with Max Factor in Croatia, Slovenia and Bosnia and Herzegovina.
 In April 2024, Rozga collaborated with doctor Nikola Milojević in the Milojević Polyclinic, where she promoted their face and body treatment practices.
+In September 2025, Rozga became the protective face of VZG Laboratory's dermato-cosmetic products under the campaign "Lijepo se vidi" (English: "The beautiful can be seen").
+The advertisement appeared in Serbia, Montenegro and Croatia.
+In April 2026, Rozga became the protective face of the diamond industry company Zaks under the campaign "Uvijek svoja.
+Zauvijek Zaks" (English: "Always your own.
+Forever Zaks"), appearing in a short commercial.